A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The construction of Quinn's finite total homotopy TQFT

 Here we have used the second point of Lemma \ref{definitionT} in the last step.
 We have that the diagram above commutes, since the functor $T_\Bc$ is monoidal, by the first point of Lemma \ref{definitionT}.
 Note that $T_\Bc$ and $\FQp{\Bc}{s}$ coincide on objects.

-The remaining bits of the proof of the fact that $\FQp{\Bc}{s}\colon \cob{n} \to \Vect$ can be turned into a symmetric monoidal functor follow exactly the same pattern.
+The remaining bits of the proof of the fact that $\FQp{\Bc}{s}\colon \cob{n} \to \Vect$ can be turned into a symmetric monoidal functor follow exactly the same pattern. \end{proof} \begin{Remark} We have monoidal natural isomorphisms connecting all normalisations of Quinn's finite total homotopy TQFT, obtained by applying Proposition \ref{nat:trans_st}.
+The details are left to the reader. \end{Remark}

+\begin{Remark} The ground field for Quinn's finite total homotopy TQFT can be taken to be $\Q$, for $s=1$ or $s=0$, or the Galois closure of $\mathbb{Q}$, for $s=1/2$.
+The case $s=1/2$ coincides with the conventions in \cite{Yetter} where Yetter develops a (2+1)-dimensional TQFT, derived from a finite crossed module.
+Passing to its classifying space gives a particular case of Quinn TQFT; some details are in \cite{Martins_Porter}. \end{Remark}

+\begin{Remark}[Cohomology twisting] We note that if we restrict to oriented $n$-manifolds and oriented cobordisms Quinn's finite total homotopy TQFT, $\FQp{\Bc}{s}$, can be `twisted' by a cohomology class in $H^n(\Bc,U(1))$.
 The details are left to the reader.
+If $\Bc$ is the classifying space of a finite group, this gives exactly Dijkgraaf-Witten TQFT \cite{DW}.
+Some details of the construction, in the closed case, when $\Bc$ is the classifying space of a finite crossed module, can be found in \cite{Martins_Porter}. \end{Remark}